shilomagen/yoshi/packages/babel-preset-yoshi/README.md

 ## Usages in Yoshi projects

-Configure `yoshi` to use its built-in preset by adding the following to your `package.json`:
+Configure `yoshi` to use its built-in preset by adding the following to your `package.json` or with separate `babelrc`/`babel.config.js` config:

 ```json
 {